The Gifts of the Holy Spirit

 The gifts of the Holy Spirit (Romans 12:6-8; 1 Corinthians 12:4-11; Ephesians 4:10-12) are special abilities and powers given to believers by the Lord for the service of the church.
-They are intended to operate for the purpose of bringing the church into unity and in a fit condition to meet the Lord (Eph.
-4:12–15).
+They are intended to operate for the purpose of bringing the church into unity and in a fit condition to meet the Lord (Ephesians 4:12–15).

 These supernatural manifestations confirmed the faith of the early believers, who did not have the historical evidence of the power of Christianity that believers have today.
-At that time, Bibles, consisting of only the OT, were rare.
+At that time, Bibles, consisting of only the Old Testament, were rare.
 To meet these needs, supernatural gifts were generously bestowed on the early church.

 Paul lists the gifts of the Spirit: “for to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, to another faith by the same Spirit, to another gifts of healings by the same Spirit, to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.
 But one and the same Spirit works all these things, distributing to each one individually as He wills” (1 Corinthians 12:8-11).